researchdata-sheffield/dataviz-hub/pages/community.md

 We’ll be hosting a **variety of events** including **talks & symposia, workshops, vis-coding clubs and data visualisation hackathons!**.

-You'll be able to find out more when we formally launch the initiative at our inaugural **Data Visualisation Hub forum event**...coming to the Siemens MindSphere Lounge on the **April 25th 2018, 12-2pm**.
+You'll be able to find out more when we formally launch the initiative at our inaugural **Data Visualisation Hub forum event**...coming to the LT6 in the Arts Tower on the **April 25th 2018, 12-2pm**.
 Register [here](https://www.eventbrite.co.uk/e/data-visualisation-hub-launch-registration-44909949869).

 But just to give an idea, here's a selection of workshops in the pipeline: